-Control and Control and Assurance Framework - 3 Lines of Defence 1 st Line of Defence 2 nd Line of Defence 3 rd Line of Defence Controls: Governance: Incident Command structure in place incorporating Strategic Command, Hospital Tactical Command, Walsall Together Community Tactical Command and Corporate Tactical Command.
+1 st Line of Defence 2 nd Line of Defence 3 rd Line of Defence Controls: Governance: Incident Command structure in place incorporating Strategic Command, Hospital Tactical Command, Walsall Together Community Tactical Command and Corporate Tactical Command.
 Governance continuity plan in place to ensure Board and the Committees continue to receive assurance.
-Specific Covid-19 related SOPs and guidelines Individual committees consider specific impact relevant to their portfolio, i.e. Financial matters and Restoration and Recovery of elective services under PFIC; Quality, Safety and Patient experience matters under QPES and Workforce matters including staff wellbeing under P&amp;ODC.
+Specific Covid-19 related SOPs and guidelines Individual committees consider specific impact relevant to their portfolio, i.e. Financial matters and Restoration and Recovery of elective services under PFIC; Quality, Safety and Patient experience matters under QPES and Workforce matters including staff wellbeing under P&ODC.
 Board Development sessions (x2) on approach to Restoration and Recovery.
-Regional and National Incident Control structure.
 Gaps in Control 2020.
-One of the highest Critical Care bed occupation National directives and mandates impact on the Ability of the Midlands Critical Care Network to see Ability of the Midlands Critical Care Network to successfully manage demand Critical Care demand across the region.
-Unable to progress all elements of the improvement programme owing to capacity of senior leaders.
-Assurance: IPC Board Assurance Framework Nosocomial Covid-19 infection rate in line with peer-reviewed published evidence Antibody positive staff rate in line with BCWB peers.
+One of the highest Critical Care bed occupa National directives and mandates impact on the Ability of the Midlands Critical Care Network to s ancy levels relative to baseline funded Critical capacity in the Assurance: IPC Board Assurance Framework Nosocomial Covid-19 infection rate in line with peer-reviewed published evidence Antibody positive staff rate in line with BCWB peers.
 Financial top up requests in line (or lower) as a proportion of turnover than BCWB peers.
-Faculty of Research and Clinical Education evaluation of response to first wave Cancer waiting times in line with national average Elective waiting times upper quartile for Diagnostics (DM01) and routine elective treatment (18-week Referral to Treatment) nationally Gaps in Assurance Evidence of higher staff absence rates than n the organisation to ensure staff feel well informed and enga BCWB peers during initial wave of Covid-19 Inerable staff risk assessments than BCWB peers. aged.
+Faculty of Research and Clinical Education evaluation of response to first wave Cancer waiting times in line with national average Elective waiting times upper quartile for Diagnostics (DM01) and routine elective treatment (18-week Referra to Treatment) nationally Gaps in Assurance • Evidence of higher staff absence rates than the organisation to ensure staff feel well informed and enga aged.
+Future Opp ortunities InclCovInclNat reased focus on Walsall Together and partnership work vid-19 has necessitated closer collaboration with other reased profile and appreciation of the NHS within the g eneral public could be harnessed to attract and retain staff. formation) creates an expectation that services must not be bort reduced health inequalities in the borough.